 Under the doctrine of unseaworthiness, the vessel owner owes its seamen a vessel and its appurtenances that are suitable for their intended use.
 Basically, this means that the ship, its equipment, and the crew must be in proper and working order.
 The vessel owner is liable for any injuries caused by unseaworthy conditions.
 The duty to provide a seaworthy vessel is absolute, meaning that the seaman does not need to prove that the vessel owner was aware of the condition.

 The Jones Act allows injured seamen to recover directly from their employers if they were injured as a result of their employer’s negligence or the negligence of the crew.
 The employer has a duty to provide a reasonably safe place to work.
 The seaman only needs to prove that the employer’s negligence played a part, no matter how small, in the injury.
 Your attorneys must conduct a thorough investigation and look at all the circumstances of the incident to determine if you have a claim under the Jones Act.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal industry law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal industry law.
 Kraft Davies has significant experience representing injured Tacoma seamen against vessel owners, maritime employers, and maritime insurance companies.
 Contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.